gpoore/latexrestricted/README.md

   modifying file permissions and creating links are not supported.
   Unsupported methods raise `NotImplementedError`.

+  **Relative paths are always relative to the TeX working directory.**  If the current working directory has been changed to another location (for example, via `os.chdir()`), then it will temporarily be switched back to the TeX working directory during any `BaseRestrictedPath` operations that access the file system.

 * `StringRestrictedPath`:  This follows the approach taken in TeX's file system security.
 TeX configuration determines whether dotfiles are readable/writable and which locations are readable/writable.
 Paths are